Listening Series: Playing Spaces

 Moderated by Willem Boning and Curt Gambetta

-Performance by Daniel Neumann
+Featuring a performance by Daniel Neumann

 In architecture, spatial thinking is at the core of the design process.
 In music, however, space is often considered a surface effect, a veneer of “good” or “bad” acoustics that is applied to sound rather than grounding it.
 But music is inherently spatial.
 As it travels from a source to our ears, music is transformed by the air, the surrounding architecture, and the shape of our own bodies.
 A number of musicians from across time periods, genres, and traditions have acknowledged this gap, and have exploited spatial phenomena to enrich their musical languages.

-In order to make the interaction of sound and space legible in new ways, this first iteration of Storefront’s Listening Series expands on topics from the journal issue, including the physical phenomena of sound, its reproduction and representation, and the design and occupation of acoustical environments.
+This first iteration of Storefront’s Listening Series expands on topics from the journal issue, including the physical phenomena of sound, its reproduction and representation, and the design and occupation of acoustical environments.
 A performance by sound artist Daniel Neumann will set the stage for a panel discussion with historians, architects, musicians, and acousticians about how musicians engage space as a means for invention.
 Participants will introduce audio excerpts that capture and communicate a spatial phenomenon, followed by a group discussion on the spatial aspects of musical performance.

 About the Performance

-For Listening Series: Playing Spaces, Daniel Neumann will perform CHANNELS APPLIED #1, an original spatial sound work that responds to the environment of the event, applying the sonic “raw” material of CHANNELS, a concurrent installation at Fridman Gallery in NYC, to Storefront’s ground floor gallery space and basement.
+For Listening Series: Playing Spaces, Daniel Neumann will perform CHANNELS APPLIED #1, an original spatial sound work that responds to the environment of the event, applying the sonic “raw” material of CHANNELS (January 2018), an installation at Fridman Gallery in NYC, to Storefront’s ground floor gallery space and basement.
 Neumann frequently uses given sonic material as a compositional strategy.
 In what he calls a “continual concrète practice,” Neumann stages multiple iterations of given material in different sites, systems, and situations, layering, staggering, cutting, and merging sonic traces and imprints.
 Inspired by the Musique Concrète movement, he proposes that musical composition begins with concrete sounds instead of an abstract idea.
 But, in contrast to the fixed media compositions of Musique Concrète, Neumann’s pieces do not result in a finished, hermetic work.
 Rather, each iteration is responsive to its concrete surroundings and different speaker types and systems.
 The altered sonic material is subsequently re-applied to new listening situations.
 In this way, Neumann’s performances are temporary concretions that weave different spatio-temporal fragments and layers together.

 About the Listening Series

-Storefront’s newest event format, the Listening Series, invites close listening and reflection on aural histories, practices, and imaginaries from the real to the virtual.
-To make the interaction of sound and space legible in new ways, the format examines the ways sound is experienced, how it interacts with the hegemonies of visual media, and the ways in which it mediates perception across physical and psychological domains.
-To transform hearing into listening, the series invites the public to tune their ears to the performance of spaces, voices, instruments, and machines to capture, interpret, synthesize, produce, sonify, broadcast, and engage in feedback with information and environments.
+Storefront’s newest event format, the Listening Series, invites close reflection on aural histories, practices, and imaginaries from the real to the virtual.
+To make the interaction of sound and space legible in new ways, the format examines the ways sound is experienced, how it interacts with the hegemonies of visual media, and the ways in which it mediates perceptions across physical and psychological domains.
+To transform hearing into listening, the series invites the public to tune their ears to the performance of spaces, voices, instruments, and machines in order to capture, interpret, synthesize, produce, sonify, broadcast, and engage in feedback with information and environments.

 About the Participants